FASHRM & DFASHRM Requirements - ASHRM

 Applicant must provide at least two examples of risk management-related leadership positions totaling at least four years of service that are not a matter of routine job responsibilities, not held concurrently and that are each at least one year in duration.

 Leadership positions must have been completed within 10 years of application.
 The application must include:

 - Written verification of title and leadership position held provided by the organizations cited

 Leadership positions are positions which involve coordinating or facilitating the work of others.
 The following are qualified Leadership positions.

 - ASHRM roles:

 - Roles in a recognized health care organization with a focus on patient safety and/or risk management

-- The following are examples of activities which are not considered leadership
+- The following are not considered leadership activities that qualify:

 Leadership roles related to employment